 The beauty of Maine is such that you can’t really see it clearly while you live there.
 But now that I’ve moved away, with each return it all becomes almost hallucinatory: the dark blue water, the rocky coast with occasional flashes of white sand, the jasper stone beaches along the coast, the fire and fir forests somehow vivid in their stillness. — Alexander Chee

-Sebasco, Small Point, and Popham Beach are home base for the week, and the coast from Portland to Camden is our playground during this five-day workshop.
-Explore the backroads, sand beaches, fishing villages, waterways, revitalized small cities, along with the jewels and gems that Reid has uncovered since he first set eyes on this coastal region of Maine as a teenager.
+Sebasco, Small Point, and Popham Beach are home base for the week, and waterside Portland, Harpswell, and Bath are our playground during this full week.
+Explore the backroads, sand beaches, fishing villages, waterways, revitalized small cities, that Christopher explored when he first set eyes on this coastal region of Maine.
 Join him and use the power of photography to reveal truths about a place—about Maine.

-Our home for the week is the gracious and spacious Sebasco Harbor Resort.
+The gracious and spacious Sebasco Harbor Resort provides a comfortable and inspiring setting for our time together.
 Only one hour north from Portland’s Jetport, Sebasco offers breathtaking ocean views on 550 acres.
-We enjoy all the resort has to offer including newly renovated accommodations, two waterside restaurants, a comfortable classroom, an Olympic-sized saltwater pool, and maybe even a visit to their Fairwinds Spa for quiet and stillness.
+We enjoy all the resort has to offer including newly renovated accommodations, a waterside restaurant, a comfortable classroom, and perfect access to coastal natural areas.